denis23x/denis23x/README.md

 ## Hi there 👋

+I am a Software Developer with a focus on Frontend and over 7 years of experience, including several years as a Lead Frontend Developer.

+I excel in building scalable codebases, delivering projects from concept to deployment in just a few days.
+My expertise lies in creating cross-browser applications using cutting-edge technologies, combined with effective SEO strategies to maximize business impact.

+With a deep understanding of UX/UI design, I collaborate seamlessly with designers and backend teams to deliver user-centered, high-performing solutions.
+My attention to detail, analytical mindset, and proactive approach ensure consistent quality and innovation in every project.

 <!--
 **denis23x/denis23x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.